adamsanderson/brook/docs/publishing.md

 yarn package
 ```

-Upload the zip file from the `web-ext-artifacts` directory to mozilla:
+Upload the versioned zip file from the `web-ext-artifacts` directory to mozilla:

 https://addons.mozilla.org/en-US/developers/addon/brook-feed-reader/versions/submit/

+The source if required is archived in `brook-src.zip`.

-After uploading the zip file, Brook will be available as an addon.
+After uploading the zip files, Brook will be available as an addon.

 Installing Self Hosted Versions
 -------------------------------